 Why do we freeze embryos, eggs and sperm?

-Embryo freezing is a routine part of IVF and ICSI (intracytoplasmic sperm injection) treatment.
-It offers many benefits, not least the fact that embryos left over from a fresh cycle can be stored for future use.
-Eggs / sperm / embryos are also frozen to preserve fertility in case of disease / medical treatment and/or to delay child bearing to a later date.
+Embryo/Blastocyst freezing is a routine part of IVF and ICSI (intracytoplasmic sperm injection) treatment.
+It offers many benefits, not least the fact that embryos left over from a fresh cycle can be stored for use at a future date.
+Eggs / sperm / testicular tissue as well as embryos are also frozen to preserve fertility in case of disease / medical treatment and/or to delay child bearing.

 How does GENESIS Fertility store frozen eggs, sperm, and embryos?

-At GENESIS we use a flash-freezing process known as Vitrification, after which the samples are submerged in liquid nitrogen ( -196 C) Each specimen is loaded in straws (vials) with patients details and these immersed samples are stored in cryogenic tanks at a temperature of -196°C (-321°F).
-Virtually all biological activity is stopped at these temperatures, allowing samples to be preserved for months or years without much damage (Fahy et al).
-In order to preserve the integrity of the samples it is extremely important that during storage the temperature is maintained. -130°C is the glass transition point of water blow which ice crystals will form and damage the sample.
+At GENESIS we use a freezing process known as Vitrification after which each specimen is loaded in straws (vials) with patients details and then stored in cryogenic tanks at a temperature of -196°C (-321°F).
+Virtually all biological activity is arrested at these temperatures, allowing samples to be preserved for months or years without much damage (Fahy et al).
+In order to preserve the integrity of the samples it is extremely important that the temperature is maintained throughout storage period as -130°C is the glass transition point of water below which ice crystals will form and damage the sample.

 What safeguards does GENESIS Fertility use for storing frozen eggs, sperm and embryos?

-We also have electronic tank monitoring which uses Wi-Fi enabled sensors to ensure that tanks maintain the required temperature.
-Probes attached to the tank detect a rise in temperature or a drop in the level of liquid in the tank.
-Sensors are connected to an alarm system that will alert staff to an alarm condition outside of normal working hours.
+We also have a sophisticated electronic tank monitoring which uses Wi-Fi enabled sensors to ensure that tanks maintain the required temperature.
+Probes attached to the tank that detect a rise in temperature as well as a drop in the level of liquid in the tank ensuring dual safety.
+Sensors are connected to an alarm system that will alert staff to an alarm condition outside of normal working hours as well.

 The larger tanks are connected to an automatic liquid nitrogen manifold which is connected to two supply tanks which automatically start to fill the cryotanks when the levels start to fall.
 If the tanks are empty it also sounds an alarm.